How to compare Sky fibre optic broadband packages

 Sky will often taken care of cancellation for you

-Once you’ve signed up to fibre broadband with Sky, you don’t need to contact your old provider to cancel.
+Once you’ve signed up to Sky Fibre, you don’t need to contact your old provider to cancel.
 Sky will do this on your behalf, and will send you a letter once it’s done to tell you what has and hasn’t changed.
 If you’re moving from Virgin Media to Sky, things are a little different.
 In this case you do need to contact Virgin to cancel.
 All this takes is a quick phone call and you’re done.

 Watch out for termination fees